wesleyyxie/osu-scorepost/README.md

 * Supports Ranked, Qualified, Loved, Graveyarded, and WIP maps
 * Option to enter a custom message to scorepost title
 * Toggle auto mode to automate copying screenshot, opening Reddit with scorepost title already typed in as soon as the scorepost is generated
-* Click the r/osugame button (or use shortcut CTRL + D) to open the [submissions page](https://www.reddit.com/r/osugame/submit/?type=IMAGE) of r/osugame, the scorepost title is already written for you
+* Click the r/osugame button (or use shortcut CTRL/CMD + D) to open the [submissions page](https://www.reddit.com/r/osugame/submit/?type=IMAGE) of r/osugame, the scorepost title is already written for you
 * Clipboard button to easily copy the generated scorepost title
-* Shortcut (CTRL + S) to copy the scorepost screenshot
+* Shortcut (CTRL/CMD + S) to copy the scorepost screenshot
 * All scoreposts titles matches the [criteria]("https://www.reddit.com/r/osugame/wiki/scoreposting/") set on r/osugame